 What is your favorite Friday night cocktail?

-Which is why we can come home and mix these cocktails on our own.
-And create a little happy hour magic of our own.
+This is why we can come home and mix these cocktails on our own, and create a little happy hour magic of our own.

-These Blue Whale cocktails are perfect for Friday night porch sitting or chilling around the pool all afternoon.
-(Obvs, if you’re over 21 – otherwise, just drop some blue food dye in some 7UP for the wee littles).
+This blue whale recipe is perfect for Friday night porch sitting or chilling around the pool all afternoon.
+(Obvs, if you’re over 21 – otherwise, just drop some blue food dye in some 7UP for the wee little).

 You can serve them on the rocks or blend with ice for a slushy.

 Want to spruce it up?
-Garnish with a pineapple wedge.
+Garnish with a pineapple or lime wedge.

 If you’ve tried my Blue Whale Cocktail recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.